iota-community/I3-IOTA/FacilitatorsGuide.md

 Last week, we finished building our IoT Devices and we talked about how to share data.
 Tonight, we’re each going to setup a publisher and a subscriber on the I3 Marketplace.
 Since we’re talking about pub-sub technology, I’ll show you ZMQ so you can query the Tangle.

 Before getting started, consider the format that you will use to send your data.
-Here are some examples:
+Here are some data format examples:

 - <a  class="w3-btn" href="https://devnet.thetangle.org/address/ZNJWDJBGQVLCNJIRXPDUKHESBYXGFADCKAUCXFZFCWEOUJOJIDZHDCMVQQTEMZIMPOXFCTM9QSNNUZVBX">AutoGardener</a>